U.S. airlines restore flights as cold snap eases

-Air travel conditions improved in the U.S. on Wednesday with carriers cancelling fewer flights as wide sections of the country were forecast to warm up after a major cold snap.
+U.S. airlines on Wednesday made progress in getting operations back to normal after several days of storms and record cold weather forced cancellations of thousands of flights.

-Carriers canceled more than 1,100 flights on Wednesday, according to FlightAware.com, down from 3,200 on Tuesday.
+Airlines had canceled more than 1,000 flights on Wednesday, according to FlightAware.com data, down from 2,700 on Tuesday.
 Since January 1, carriers have canceled more than 19,300 flights, FlightAware showed.

-Among major carriers, Delta Air Lines had canceled four flights and Southwest Airlines had halted 45 by mid-afternoon on Wednesday, the data showed.
+Among major U.S. carriers, Delta Air Lines had canceled four flights and Southwest Airlines had halted 37 as of early Wednesday, the data showed.

 "The regional carriers are still the last to catch up today," said Daniel Baker, chief executive of FlightAware.com.
 "I think things will be back to normal late today and by tomorrow."

-Record cold temperatures in the United States in recent days had disabled equipment used to fuel airplanes and posed hazards for airline ramp workers.
-Experts at Accuweather.com forecast warmer weather around much of the country as an arctic air blast eases in the second half of this week.
+Record cold temperatures in the United States in recent days had hobbled airline operations, disabling equipment used to fuel planes.

 JetBlue Airways, which resumed flights to four New York area and Boston airports on Tuesday after suspending operations in those locations Monday evening to reposition crew and planes, showed 13 cancellations early on the day Wednesday.